-Our core markets and industries demonstrate a continued unprecedented build and we remain well positioned to benefit from long-term technological changes that transform how people connect and communicate.
-We are accelerating our innovation engine to fuel our future.
-Aligned with our sustainability mission, much of this innovation is focused on enabling faster, smarter and more sustainable solutions that meet our customers' current and future sustainability requirements.
+Our core markets and industries demonstrate an ongoing unprecedented build in fiber to the home (FTTH) networks, and we remain well positioned to benefit from mid- and long-term technological changes that prioritize products made in America and will be supported by United States Federal funding programs expected to commence in late 2024.
+We continue to fund innovation and advancement and invest in our future.
+Much of this innovation is focused on enabling faster, smarter and more sustainable solutions that meet our customers' current and future sustainability requirements, which aligns with our sustainability goals.